what is a gas detection tube?

 STEL – Short Term Exposure Limit

 STEL tubes measure gas concentration for hygiene at work and compliance with laws and regulations.
-These STEL tubes are the main available tubes (standard tubes).
+These STEL tubes are the most common gas detection tubes (standard tubes).

 TWA – Time Weighted Average